awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   This parameter is deprecated\.
 Use `MaxCapacity` instead\.

   The number of AWS Glue data processing units \(DPUs\) to allocate to this Job\.
-From 2 to 100 DPUs can be allocated; the default is 10\.
+You can allocate from 2 to 100 DPUs; the default is 10\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see the [AWS Glue pricing page](https://aws.amazon.com/glue/pricing/)\.
 + `Timeout` – Number \(integer\), at least 1\.

   The job timeout in minutes\.
 This is the maximum time that a job run can consume resources before it is terminated and enters `TIMEOUT` status\.
 The default is 2,880 minutes \(48 hours\)\.